kevinlondon/kevinlondon.github.io/_drafts/advice-for-job-hunt.md

 >**Recruiter**: "Ok.
 I checked with him and we'll need you up here for about 4 months so you can get ramped up.
 You can work remotely after that."

 That's no longer full-time remote... but okay...
-I can make it work.
+I think I can make it work.

 I went up for the on-site interview and thought it went great.
 Next day, I got a phone call from the recruiter again.